department-of-veterans-affairs/va.gov-team/teams/vsp/teams/design-system/team-charter.md

 This is our main means of communication with each other.
 Keep as much conversation in public channels as possible, to minimize duplicative and extraneous communication.

+Private Team Slack channel: #vsp-design-system-team

+Public Design System Slack channel: #vsp-design-system

 #### GitHub

 GitHub is the single source of truth.
 Every body of work should be documented for tracking and capacity planning.

 #### General things

 - Update tickets regularly.
 If conversations happen in Slack that are pertinent to a product or initiative, copy the useful info into GitHub/ZenHub.
 - Extra time?
-Explore the "Ready" column in ZenHub.
+Explore the "Backlog (prioritized)" column in [Design System Team ZenHub board](https://app.zenhub.com/workspaces/vsp-design-system-5f8de67192551b0012ebb802/board?repos=133843125,152664242,194202180).